 5. Significantly enhance its immediate setting

-When applying for Paragraph 80 planning permission, bear in mind that the property must not jar in its environment.
-It must do more than simply fit in within its surroundings –it must enhance them too.
+When applying for Paragraph 80 planning permission, remember that the property must not jar in its environment.
+It must do more than fit in within its surroundings –it must enhance them, too.

 6. Sensitive to defining characteristics of the local area

-An example of the importance of the fifth and sixth rules came when Winchester City Council recently refused an application to build a floating five-bedroom home with part subterranean garage.
-It was to be built on previously agricultural land and the work required the reshaping of an extant reservoir.
+An instance highlighting the significance of the fifth and sixth rules became evident when Winchester City Council refused an application for the building of a five-bedroom floating home with a partially subterranean garage.
+The proposed site attempted to find a home in formerly agricultural land, and the project entailed the reshaping of an extant reservoir.

-Among the many reasons the project was refused permission to proceed was that the project “would not significantly enhance its immediate setting, and is not sensitive to the defining characteristics of the local area.”
+Among the various reasons the project was refused permission to proceed was that it “would not significantly enhance its immediate setting and is not sensitive to the defining characteristics of the local area.”

 Where to build your Paragraph 80 property

-Ideally, don’t choose green belt locations that are also Areas of Outstanding Natural Beauty, Local Green Spaces, land within a National Park or the Broads Authority, Sites of Special Scientific Interest, areas protected under the Birds and Habitats Directives, ancient woodlands or areas at higher risk of coastal change and flooding.
+Ideally, do not choose green belt locations that are also Areas of Outstanding Natural Beauty, Local Green Spaces, land within a National Park or the Broads Authority, Sites of Special Scientific Interest, areas protected under the Birds and Habitats Directives, ancient woodlands, or locations at higher risk of coastal change and flooding.

-If that land has been developed before and you wish to return it to use, it may be slightly easier.
-If your project is reasonably close to other facilities and housing estates but not too close, this may also work in your favour.
+If that land has been previously developed and you wish to return it to use, it may be slightly more manageable.
+If your project is reasonably closer (but not too much) to other facilities and housing estates, this may also work in your favour.

 Some local authorities advertise their desire for more high-quality homes as an economic development goal for their area.
 Let this Google search link guide you to these authorities.